 The finite element method is a discretization technique that can utilize a computational mesh to approximate the solution of a partial differential equation.
 Basic concepts of the finite element method are described below.

-Consider a typical formulation of a boundary value problem (BVP): $$\begin{eqnarray} Lu &= f \quad \text{in} \quad D, \\ Bu &= g \quad \text{on} \quad \partial D. \end{eqnarray} \tag{1}$$ The solution \(u\) is a function of the position vector \(\bar{x}\) at the domain \(D\) which is a subregion of a one-, two- or tree-dimensional Euclidian space.
-The position vector \(\bar{x}\) is defined as: \( \bar{x} =\sum_{i=1} ^{n} x_i e_i\), where \(e_i\) are the unit vectors and \(n\) the dimension of the Euclidian space. \(L\) is the differential operator and \(B\) is a boundary operator defined at the boundary \(\partial D\).
-The solution \(u\) can be approximated using a linear combination of basis functions \(\phi^1, \phi^2, \phi^3, \dots, \phi^N\) such that: \( u(x) = \sum_{j=1} ^{N} u_j \phi^j(x)\), where the number of the basis functions equals to the number of nodes of the computational mesh.
-The Galerkin method is seeking a solution that zeroes out every one of the following weighted residuals: $$ \begin{aligned} R_i &= \int_{D} (Lu - f) \phi^i \, dS \\ &= \int_{D} \phi^i \left( L\left( \sum_{j=1}^N u_j \phi^j \right) \right) \, dS - \int_{D} f \phi^i \, dS \\ &\quad \text{for} \quad i = 1, 2, \dots, N. \end{aligned} \tag{2} $$ These integrals depend solely on the nodal values \(u_j\), which are the unknowns to be determined.
-The number of residuals is equal to the number of basis functions, which in turn is equal to the number of nodes, \(N\), in the computational mesh. to the Setting the Galerkin residuals to zero leads to a system of \(N\) algebraic equations with \(N\) unknowns, which can be solved to obtain the approximate solution.
+Consider a typical formulation of a boundary value problem (BVP): $$\begin{eqnarray} Lu &= f \quad \text{in} \quad D, \\ Bu &= g \quad \text{on} \quad \partial D. \end{eqnarray} \tag{1}$$ The solution \(u\) is a function of the position vector \(\bar{x}\) at the domain \(D\), which is a subregion of a one-, two- or three-dimensional Euclidean space.
+The position vector \(\bar{x}\) is defined as: \( \bar{x} =\sum_{i=1} ^{n} x_i e_i\), where \(e_i\) are the unit vectors and \(n\) is the dimension of the Euclidean space. \(L\) is the differential operator and \(B\) is a boundary operator defined at the boundary \(\partial D\).
+The solution \(u\) can be approximated using a linear combination of basis functions \(\phi^1, \phi^2, \phi^3, \dots, \phi^N\) such that: \( u(x) = \sum_{j=1} ^{N} u_j \phi^j(x)\), where the number of basis functions equals the number of nodes of the computational mesh.
+The Galerkin method seeks a solution that zeroes out every one of the following weighted residuals: $$ \begin{aligned} R_i &= \int_{D} (Lu - f) \phi^i \, dS \\ &= \int_{D} \phi^i \left( L\left( \sum_{j=1}^N u_j \phi^j \right) \right) \, dS - \int_{D} f \phi^i \, dS \\ &\quad \text{for} \quad i = 1, 2, \dots, N. \end{aligned} \tag{2} $$ These integrals depend solely on the nodal values \(u_j\), which are the unknowns to be determined.
+The number of residuals is equal to the number of basis functions, which in turn is equal to the number of nodes, \(N\), in the computational mesh.
+Setting the Galerkin residuals to zero leads to a system of \(N\) algebraic equations with \(N\) unknowns, which can be solved to obtain the approximate solution.

 In general, there are three common types of boundary conditions that can be imposed in boundary value problems: Dirichlet, Neumann, and Robin boundary conditions.
 The boundary conditions that specify the value of \(u\) on a portion of \( \partial D\) are called Dirichlet boundary conditions, and they are imposed directly in the discretization equations.
 In particular, the Dirichlet boundary conditions replace the Galerkin residuals at the computational nodes that lie on the portion of the boundary where the solution value is prescribed.
 Consider, for example, a boundary node \(n\) at position \(t_n\), where the solution is defined by the boundary condition \(u = F(t)\), with \(F(t)\) being a known function of the position \(t\) on \(\partial D\).
 In this case, the \(n\)-th residual is replaced by: \(R_n = u_n - F(t_n)\).